UPDATED APRIL 17, 2026

 1. Inspiring blog post ideas

 I used AI to generate a list of blog post ideas for my own business.
-They weren’t very inspiring and, out of 20, I’ve only used two, but it worked well as a springboard for thinking up better ideas of my own.
+They weren’t very inspiring, but the exercise worked well as a springboard for thinking up better ideas of my own.

 I will use it again for blog post ideas, but mainly for inspiring my own ideas.

-Using AI to create a list post would be lazy and it wouldn’t challenge me to think up original material.
-But I may use it as a checklist at the end of the process, to make sure the content I’ve written is comprehensive.
+If I’m writing a listicle, I’ll use it as a checklist at the end of the process, to make sure the content I’ve written is comprehensive.

 Occasionally, clients ask me to edit copy or content they’ve written.
-But sometimes their terminology and sentence structure is overly complex and may not be totally clear.
+But sometimes their terminology and sentence structure is overly complex and not totally clear.

 I’ve used AI to translate copy like this into plain English.
-And though its interpretation of the copy wasn’t correct, it did make me read it differently, so I could understand what it was trying to say and rephrase it.
+And, though its interpretation of the copy wasn’t correct, it helped me read it differently, so I could understand what it was trying to say and rephrase it.

 I may use it again to help me make sense of client copy, but not for the editing or rewriting itself.